-IAPE IZO CHAINING
+IAPE I/O CHAINING

 The chaining of I/O descriptors for magnetic tape controls is perhaps the most complex of the three basic types.
 The complexity is caused by the fact that tape I/O descriptors directed to each separate tape unit must be executed in logical sequence and there may be several such units attached to the same control(s).
-It doesn't matter which unit GISMO addresses next but the descriptor that is used to address the unit must be the next logical descriptor in the "subchain" for that unit.
+It doesn't matter which unit GISMO addresses next but the descriptor that is used to address the unit must be the next logical cescriptor in the "subchain" for that unit.
 It is therefore necessary to break the channel chain into subchains, with one subchain for each physical unit, and to implement a means of remembering the next logical descriptor that must be used within each subchain.

 Both of these requirements are satisfied by the Lock descriptor.
 Lock is a pseudo I/O operation which is handled completely by GISMO and actually causes no physical I/O operations.
-It also serves as a means of resolving contention problems between the MCPs and GISMO and between two or more tape controls which are attached to the same units by an exchange.
+It also serves as a means of resolving cortention problems between the MCPs and GISMO and between two or more tape controls which are attached to the same units by an exchange.
 Lock operates as described below.

 The MCP, when the system is Clear/Started, constructs a tape chain with one Lock descriptor for each unit connected to the system.
-The ACTUAL.END field of a Lock descriptor is not used and the LINK field will contain the memory address of the next Lock descriptor.
+The ACTUAL-END field of a Lock descriptor is not used and the LINK field will contain the memory address of the next Lock descriptor.
 The BEGIN and END address fields of the Lock descriptor will contain the address of the TEST.AND.WAIT I/O descriptor that the MCP uses to monitor the status of each unit.
 This is discussed in a later paragraph.

 When a file is opened on a tape unit, the MCP changes the BEGIN and END address fields in the Lock descriptor.
-The MCP now constructs a subchain for the unit which will consist of one I/J descriptor for each buffer requested by the user.
-The BEGIN and END addresses of the Lock descriptor will be set to the memory address of the first physical I/D descriptor in the subchain and the TEST.AND.WAIT descriptor will be removed from the subchain.
-The BEGIN address field will not be altered from this point until the file is Closed.
-The END address will be modified by GISMO each time it executes an operation in the subchain.
-In effect, The END address field is used to remember the next logical operation that is to be performed on the unit.
+The MCP now constructs a subchain for the unit which will consist of one 1/0 descriptor for each buffer requested by the user.
+The BEGIN and addresses of the Lock descriptor will be set to the memory END address of the first physical I/O descriptor in the subchain and the TEST-AND-WAIT descriptor will be removed from the subchain.
+The BEGIN address field will not be altered from this point until file is Closed.
+The END address will be modified by GISMO the each time it executes an operation in the subchain.
+In effect, The END address field is used to remember the next logical operation that is to be performed or the unit.

-The LINK fields in each I/O descriptor in the subchain will all address the next physical descriptor in the subchain, as they do for all other controls.
-An exception to this is the last physical descriptor in the subchain.
-The LINK field of this descriptor will contain the address of the Lock descriptor for that unit.
-This prevent one unit from monopolizing the entire control; it insures that GISNO will periodically determine if there is anything to be done on the other units.
+The LINK fields in each I/O descriptor in the subchain will all address the next physical descriptor in the subchain. as they do An exception to this is the last he subchain.
+The LINK field of this for all other controls. the subchain. physical descriptor in descriptor will contain the address of the Lock descriptor for This prevent one unit from monopolizing the entire that unit. controly it insures that GISMO will periodically determine if there is anything to be done on the cther units.